rmittal-github/TensorRT-LLM/categorical_sampling_plugin/README_plugin.md

 ## Overview
 Since TensorRT does not support categorical sampling, we add that as a **TensorRT Plugin**.

-To include the operation in a trace model, the user can refer to the plugin by name in the PyTorch code being traced.
-During tracing that operation becomes part of the ONNX graph.
-When TensorRT converts the ONNX graph to TensorRT it encounters this operation and looks for the corresponding name among its plugin.
-If we have provided the plugin to TensorRT it can find it and incorporate it in the engine it builds.
+To include the sampling operation in a PyTorch model that we will be tracing to onnx and TensorRT, we can refer to the plugin by name in the PyTorch code being traced (example below).
+During tracing, the operation becomes part of the ONNX graph (just a symbolic name, no implementation needed at this point).
+When `trtexec` loads the ONNX graph and encounters the sampling operation it looks for the corresponding name among its plugins.
+If we have provided the plugin path to TensorRT, it finds the plugin, loads it and executes it when running the model.

 There are few pieces to discuss: